sap-tutorials/Tutorials/tutorials/hana-clients-hdbsql/hana-clients-hdbsql.md

         > ![screenshot showing the allowlist](allowlist.png)

+        >---

+        >The SAP HANA Cloud, HANA database trial instance will be automatically stopped overnight.
+That means you need to restart your instance before working with it each new day.

+        >---

         > If you are on a Linux or Mac machine and the hdbsql connection fails with the error message below, it indicates that the client could not locate a trust store in the default location.
         >
         >_Cannot create SSL context:  SSL trust store cannot be found: `/Users/user1/.ssl/trust.pem`_